 You can cook these meatballs in the oven or cook the meatballs in the air fryer.
 Whatever cooking method you choose, this meatball recipe will never fail you.

-This meatballs recipe uses a fresh blend of herbs and spices to add savory flavors to the meat.
-These meatballs pair well with any recipe from pasta, pizza, soup to party, and game-day appetizers.
+This Italian meatball recipe uses a fresh blend of herbs and spices to add savory flavors to the meat.
+These meatballs pair well with any recipe from pasta, pizza, or soup to party, and game-day appetizers.

 Here's a list of ingredients that you'll need: